This spot has been added by

 To get there from the little port of La Passe, it takes around 20 minutes by bike, the preferred means of transport on the island.
 Follow the main road south (towards the right when you get off the boat), and the beach is clearly signposted.
 After paying an entrance fee, you cross a large estate (vanilla plantations, a terrestrial turtle reserve) before arriving at the beach near the Lanbousir restaurant.
 Leave your bike there and continue on foot, following the path along the coast.
 Anse Source d’Argent is a series of 11 beaches and creeks.
 Don’t stop when you get to the first ones (the busiest), but carry on until the last beach, which is where the lagoon is best preserved.

 You can enter the water anywhere along the sandy beach.
-At low tide, you will have to walk a little to find water deep enough for snorkeling.
+At low tide, the lagoon can be too shallow to be snorkeled.

 The area to be explored is between the beach and the coral reef, around 250 to 300 meters from the lagoon at this point.
 On your way to the reef, you will cross sandy areas (↕0-3ft/0-1m), then areas of seagrass, which gradually give way to a rocky seabed with small-sized coral here and there (↕3-5ft/1-1.50m).